Meghan reveals evening dress

 Royal wedding 2018: Meghan's evening dress revealed

-Meghan has chosen a lily white, silk crepe Stella McCartney halter-neck dress for the newlywed's private party.
+Meghan has chosen a lily white, silk crepe Stella McCartney halter-neck dress for the newlyweds' private party.

 -